moonsdust/spotify/README.md

-# Analysis of the characteristics of top songs before, during, and after 2020
+# Characteristics of Top Songs Has Changed from Pandemic Brain: An analysis of songs on Billboard's Year-End Hot 100 list (2014 to 2023)

 ## Overview